joker2888/ai-web-extensions/deepseek-omnibox/chromium/docs/README.md

 ## 💡 About

-**Deepseek Omnibox** is a lightweight, easy-to-use extension that fetches AI search results from DeepSeek AI.
+**Deepseek Omnibox** is a lightweight, easy-to-use extension that fetches answers from DeepSeek AI.

 - **Easy to use —** Just type `@deepseek` in address bar + query
 - **Super lightweight —** < 100 KB